rwinkhart/sshyp/README.md

 The AUR version and the packages attatched to the release tags were already packaged using this script.

-Currently, the script can create packages for Haiku, FreeBSD, Arch Linux (PKGBUILD), Debian Linux, Red Hat Linux, Termux, and generic.
+Currently, the script can create packages for Haiku, FreeBSD, Arch Linux (PKGBUILD), Debian Linux, Fedora Linux, Termux, and generic.
 Packaging for other systems coming soon.

 # Usage
 Upon initial installation (on both the server and client devices), be sure to run: